Upward Arrow Icon - Navigation

 a) Implementing Regular Audits

-c) Adapting to Emerging Technologies and Standards
+c) Response to New Technologies and Standards.

 Final Thoughts